awsdocs/amazon-connect-admin-guide/doc_source/check-contact-attributes.md

 To check for a NULL value, you need to use a Lambda\.

 ## Configuration tips<a name="check-contact-attributes-tips"></a>

-If you have multiple conditions to compare, Amazon Connect checks them in the order they are listed\.
++ If you have multiple conditions to compare, Amazon Connect checks them in the order they are listed\.

   For example, in the following image Amazon Connect compares the **greater than 60** condition first and compares **greater than 2** last\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/check-contact-attributes-tips-order-conditions-are-checked.png)
++ This block doesn't support case\-insensitive pattern matching\.
+For example, if you're trying to match against the word **green** and the customer types **Green**, it would fail\.
+You would have to include every permutation of upper and lower\-case letters\.

 ## Configured<a name="check-contact-attributes-configured"></a>